msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

    of code that draws the top middle window (lines 69--78).
    What do you notice about these two sections of code?

-Maybe you aren't surprised that the sections of code are so similar.
+Maybe you aren't surprised that these sections of code are so similar.
-The house and the door are both colored rectangles, and the two windows are both colored squares, so you might expect code to draw them would be almost the same.
+The house and the door are both colored rectangles, and the two windows are both colored squares, so you might think the code to draw them would be almost the same.

 But this might also make you wonder:
-Wouldn't code for drawing this house be much easier to write (and read) if there were commands for drawing colored rectangles, squares and triangles?
+Wouldn't code for drawing this house be much easier to write (and read) if Python had commands for drawing colored rectangles, squares and triangles?

-FUNCTIONS TO THE RESCUE:
+*FUNCTIONS TO THE RESCUE:*
-We can create functions to teach the interpreter new commands!
+You can create functions to teach the interpreter new commands!

 A function is kind of like a recipe.
-If you write down a recipe for making jelly from berries, a sweetner and some liquid, then you can use that recipe to create different kinds of fruit jellies.
+If you write down a recipe for making jelly from "fruit," "a sweetner," and some sort of "clear liquid," then you can use that recipe to create different kinds of fruit jellies.
-You can make cherry jelly from a bushel of cherries, refined sugar and water.
+You can make cherry jelly from a bushel of cherries, refined sugar and tap water.
 And you can also make blueberry jelly from a basket of blueberries, unrefined sugar, and apple juice.
 And so on.

-The recipe just says what you do to "fruit" and "a sweetner" and "the liquid" to make fruit jelly.
-But when you follow the recipe, you use actual fruit that you bought or collected where it says "fruit" and the sugar you have on hand where it says "the sweetener" and tap water where it says "the liquid".
+When you follow the recipe, you use actual berries that you bought or picked yourself where the recipe says "fruit" and the sugar you have on hand where it says "a sweetener" and tap water or other (clear) beverage where it says "clear liquid".

 .. activecode:: ac-func-warmup
     :language: python